-The Lead Agency must submit to CalSTA a description of the proposed rail expenditure or expenditures it intends to fund with the State Rail Assistance allocation.
-A guide for this form is available as Attachment A (pending).
-The State Rail Assistance Allocation Request form is the basis for CalSTA's verification that the project is consistent with State Rail Assistance requirements and is provided as Attachment B (pending) and available online at: (website pending).
-This document, provided as an excel document with multiple worksheets, will include all project information, project sponsors, authorized signature page, detailed description of projects major benefits, project schedule, etc. Please note that a complete Allocation Request must be submitted in order to receive an agency's apportionment.
-This will allow the state to release funds annually or quarterly to the Lead Agency's bank account where funds could potentially accrue interest.
+The Lead Agency must submit to CalSTA a description of the proposed rail expenditure or expenditures it intends to fund with the SRA allocation.
+A guide for this form is available as Attachment A. The SRA Allocation Request form is the basis for CalSTA's verification that the project is consistent with SRA requirements and is provided as Attachment B. This attachment requests project information, sponsors, authorized signatures, a detailed description of major benefits, and schedule.
+Please note that a complete Allocation Request must be submitted in order to receive an agency's apportionment.
+This will allow the state to release funds quarterly to the Lead Agency's bank account where funds could potentially accrue interest.